aditya-142/code-documentation/README.md

 streamlit run app.py
 ```

-This will start the web application, and you can access it by navigating to `http://localhost:8501` in your browser.
+This will start the web application, and you can access it at `http://localhost:8501` in your browser.

 ---